khaledhassan/HAS/README.md

 ### JSON Message Definitions
 All instances of the node MAC address will be in uppercase and with no colons.
 This applies in both the JSON body and the MQTT topic name.

+All other variables and values in json are in lowercase.

 #### ```join_leave```
 When connecting to the broker, each node publishes a message like the following:
 ```